Beach camping in Canada with fishing

 3 sites · RVs2 acres · Victoria, BC

-Please note: we only accommodate RV's, no tents or roof top tents.
+Please note: we can only accommodate RV's, no tents, roof top tents, or car camping.
 You need to be fully self contained as there are no bathroom facilities and no nature pees!
 We are situated on 2 private acres completely surrounded by Elk Lake Regional Park.
 There are 3 generations of family living here as well as 2 dogs, a one-eyed cat, and chickens!
 Our campsite is in a beautiful location situated 20 minutes from the Swartz Bay Ferry terminal and downtown Victoria.
 Access to great hiking just out your door at Elk Lake Regional Park (a 5 min walk to the beach for a swim, paddle, or fish at the nearby fishing dock) and Bear Hill Regional Park (20 min hike through fir and arbutus trees with beautiful views of the peninsula from the top).
 10 minutes to Butchart gardens, with Butterfly Garden on the way.
 Ideal spot for campers looking to stay 1-2 nights.
 Great as a stopover to Tofino.
 Perfect for couples or groups of two, with a maximum of 4 campers.
 There are many wonderful farms and stands, wineries, coffee shops, and restaurants close by.
 Your site is a semi-private flat gravel area surrounded by fir trees.
 Easy access and plenty of turnaround room.

 Pets